 As a public institution, the condition of the State of Florida's economy is the primary factor impacting the university's future.
-In July 2020, the Florida Economic Estimating Conference adopted a new forecast for the State's economy and dramatically revised to the downside both the near and long-term outlooks relative to the forecast adopted in December 2019.
-The negative adjustments directly result from the coronavirus outbreak, the actions to contain it, and the pandemic-induced economic contraction that followed.
-The Conference expects that the State's Real Gross Domestic Product will decline 4.3 percent in the 2020-21 fiscal year, followed by an increase of 4.2 percent in the 2021-22 fiscal year, and then a gradual return to the 2 percent range expected in the prior forecast.
+In July 2021, the Florida Economic Estimating Conference adopted a new forecast for the State's economy and made slight upward revisions, most notably in the short-term, to all key metrics, continuing to ameliorate the dramatically downward revisions to both the near-term and long-term outlooks made in July 2020 immediately after the onset of the pandemic.
+The Conference anticipates that the State's Real Gross Domestic Product will move above the pre-pandemic estimates during the 2021-22 fiscal year followed by an average annual growth rate of 2.5 percent through the 2024-25 fiscal year.